Narayanaswamy5152/goldstonebackend/README.md

 # Details application
 contain an `app.js` file and an empty database file `todoApplication.db`.

-Created a table with the name `todo` with the following columns,
+Created a table with the name `details` with the following columns,

 **details Table**